 Skip to main content

-The Balance Scales block displays an interactive set of balance scales that tilt based on the values placed on each side.
-Use it to demonstrate comparison, equality, and measurement concepts visually.
+The Balance Scales block displays an interactive balance scales visualization.
+Use it to demonstrate measurement concepts, show comparisons between quantities, or illustrate equality and inequality.
 This is a display block for teaching and demonstration.
-Learners can view the scales but aren’t assessed on using them.
+Learners can view and interact with the scales but aren’t assessed on it.

-For assessable activities where learners interact with the scales to answer a question, use the Balance Scales Question block instead.
+For assessable balance scales activities where learners must balance the scales or compare weights, use the Balance Scales Question block instead.

 When to use Balance Scales blocks